Risks, Rights and Duties

 you to visit the Digital Mapping section of British Pilgrimage.
 This

-explains how you can use your smartphone for navigation, with a few
+explains how you can use your smartphone for navigation, with some useful warnings.

 It is important to be aware that signal strengths vary along the pilgrimage